 The process of organizing establishes official ties between various management levels and ensures mutual cooperation.
 Employees are at ease exchanging ideas, skills, knowledge, and courage at work.

 Reduced Duplication and Overlapping

-Because organizing breaks down tasks into units, divisions, and departments, managers can see exactly what needs to be done and at what level, and with whom.
+Because organizing breaks down tasks into units, divisions, and departments, managers can see exactly what needs to be done at what level, and with whom.
 As a result, all necessary tasks can be completed without overlap or repetition.

-Organizing in this way helps to furnish required jobs at right time by the right person at the desired level of output.
+Organizing in this way helps to furnish required jobs at the right time by the right person at the desired level of output.

 Adaptable To Change

 Organizing is also a flexible management tool.
 At the core of organizing the functions of it are designed to match in changing business environment.

 Organizing comes with the necessary facility to make revisions to the organizational structure as per necessity if the outside world demands it.
 Organizing paves the way for a smooth transition by allowing the organization structure to be appropriately updated and the inter-relationships among managerial levels to be revised.

 The perfect organizing function allocates the jobs to the right person on the basis of their knowledge, skills, experience, and interest.
 Organizing creates specialization at the job which reduces unnecessary efforts at the job.

 Better coordination, cooperation, and communication established by organizing function increases employee job satisfaction.
 This motivates employees for long tenure and improved performance.